guedes/pgvm/README.md

-PosstgreSQL Version Manager - pgvm
+PostgreSQL Version Manager - pgvm
 ==================================

 PostgreSQL Version Manager, or simply `pgvm` is a tool to manage multiple PostgreSQL installations.